CanonicalLtd/maas-docs/en/manage-ha.md

 Create the file `/etc/keepalived/keepalived.conf` (see the [keepalived.conf man page][keepalived-man-page] as a reference) based on the example below.
-Either `apache2` or `haproxy` will be referred to, depending on whether load balancing was implemented or not (see previous section).
+Either `apache2` or `haproxy` will be referred to, depending on whether load balancing (haproxy) was implemented or not (see previous section).

 The following variables are used:

-- INTERFACE: The network interface name (e.g. eth0) of the corresponding API server from which it can be reached by MAAS clients.
+- INTERFACE: The network interface (e.g. eth0) from which the API server can be reached by MAAS clients.
-- PASSWORD: This example uses a cleartext password (auth_type PASS).
-  Participating servers authenticate with one another in order to synchronize.
+- PASSWORD: Participating servers authenticate with one another using this chosen password in order to synchronize.
+This example uses a cleartext password (auth_type PASS).
-  They must all use the same (arbitrarily chosen) password.
 - VIP: The virtual IP.
 This is any IP address available on the subnet.
 - PRIORITY: An integer (1-255) that indicates a preference for the corresponding API server to claim the VIP.
 A larger value indicates a greater